Yesterday, a friend of mine discovered that his wife had been having an affair for 2 months.

 The space you co-create can PULL an affair into existence or PULL a lifetime of fulfillment into existence.
 I know I’m getting existential, so let me land the plane.

-If your relationship manifests an affair, both of you co-created the environment in which an affair could grow.
+If your relationship manifests an affair, both of you are responsible for having co-created the environment in which the affair could grow.

-You may not have been the one having the affair, but you certainly played a part in creating an environment in your relationship that invited your affair.
+You probably weren't aware of it at the time, and you may not have been the one having the affair, but you played some part in creating an environment in your relationship that invited your affair.

 It’s your affair because even if your partner cheated, the problem affects both of you.

-I’m planting the responsibility for your partner having an affair squarely in both of your courts.
+I’m planting the accountability for your partner having an affair in both of your courts.

-As I see it, the most empowering way to approach anything in life is from the perspective that you are responsible for what shows up in your life.
+As I see it, the most empowering way to approach anything in life is from the perspective that you are accountable (which is different from "you are to blame") for what shows up in your life.

-When you can see yourself at the source of your partner having an affair, then you also have the control to do something about it.
+When you can see yourself as being at the source of your partner having an affair, then you also have the control to do something about it.

 When you blame your partner for having an affair, you become the innocent victim of your circumstance…